cms-gem-daq-project/gembuild/README.md

 ### `make` helpers
 Targets that are defined within with a leading `_` are not intended to be used outside of the `config` package.
-They should be neither overridden nor used as depndencies
+They should be neither overridden nor used as dependencies

 #### `mfCommonDefs.mk`
 Most common definitions needed, and basic targets.